OlivierLD/Passe-Coque/README.md

 <img src="./web-site/logos/LOGO_PC_txt_only.png" width="50%" height="auto">
 </td>
 <td style="vertical-align: top;">
 Web site of the Passe-Coque association, and some code repo too.

+Front-end, back-end, the full stack!

 The code used for the site is in the `web-site` folder.
 </td>